nanoframework/nanoFramework.DependencyInjection/README.md

 [Dependency Injection Sample](https://github.com/nanoframework/Samples/tree/main/samples/DependencyInjection)

 ## Dependency Injection Container
 A Dependency Injection (DI) Container provides functionality and automates many of the tasks involved in Object Composition, Interception, and Lifetime Management.
 It’s an engine that resolves and manages object graphs.
 These DI Containers depend on the static information compiled into all classes.
 Then using reflection they can analyze the requested class and figure out which Dependencies are required.

+This API mirrors as close as possible the official .NET [DependencyInjection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
+Exceptions are mainly derived from the lack of generics support in .NET nanoFramework.
 ## Usage

 ### Service Collection